Sheikh Mohammad Aslam: Continental

-Alsam left a huge mark in continental football for Abahani, scoring a hat-trick as Abahani defeated India's Gurkha Brigade 4–1 in the DCM Trophy in New Delhi in 1984.
+Alsam left a huge mark on continental football for Abahani, scoring a hat-trick as Abahani defeated India's Gurkha Brigade 4–1 in the DCM Trophy in New Delhi in 1984.
 Aslam's five goals helped Abahani beat Club Valencia from Maldives 8–1 in the 1985–86 Asian Club Championship held in Colombo.
-With nine goals for Abahani during the tournament, he became the highest scorer jointly with PremLal of Saunders SC of Sri Lanka.
+With nine goals for Abahani during the tournament, he became the highest scorer jointly with Premalal of Saunders SC of Sri Lanka.

 In the three-and-a-half-decade history of India's Sait Nagjee Football Tournament, Abahani became the first foreign team to win the tournament, in 1989.
-In the first match, Abahani won 1–0 against Kerala club champions Travancore Titanium, Aslam scored in the 80th minute of the game, receiving Ranjith's ball with his chest and beating the goalkeeper with a sharp volley.
+In the first match, Abahani won 1–0 against Kerala club champions Travancore Titanium, Aslam scored in the 80th minute of the game, receiving Ranjit Saha's ball with his chest and beating the goalkeeper with a sharp volley.
 In the double league semi-final against Goa champions MRF in the 32nd minute, Kazi Kamal's free kick inside the opposition box was maneuvered by Aslam, who scored with a header.
 In the second match of the semi-final against MRF, "Choto" Munna scored the winning goal from Aslam's cross.
 In the final, Abahani took on India's Federation Cup champions, Salgaocar FC, with Aslam scoring the lone goal.
 He won the Man of the Tournament crown and a television set along with the trophy.

-During Abahani's 1991 BTC Clubs Cup triumph, they managed to defeat Indian giant Kolkata Mohammedan in the group stage, with Aslam scoring one of the two goals in a 2–1 win.
+During Abahani's 1991 BTC Club Cup triumph, they managed to defeat Indian giant Kolkata Mohammedan in the group stage, with Aslam scoring one of the two goals in a 2–1 win.
 In the semi-final they defeated another Indian team in East Bengal Club, with goals from Aslam and Rizvi Karim Rumi.
 Abahani went onto defeat Dhaka Mohammedan SC in the final.
 Aslam was named the best player of the tournament with three goals in four matches, thus attracting interest from abroad.
-And as the Dhaka League was not held in 1991, East Bengal Club signed Aslam along with his teammates Monem Munna and Rizvi Karim Rumi for the 1991 Calcutta Football League.
+And as the Dhaka First Division League was not held in 1991, East Bengal Club signed Aslam along with his teammates Monem Munna and Rizvi Karim Rumi for the 1991 Calcutta Football League.
 After a few months in India, Aslam returned to Abahani towards the end of 1991.
 He was the captain of Abahani in the 1987 and 1988–1989 seasons.
 In 1993, he ended his first spell at the club by returning to Dhaka Mohammedan SC.